CGurity/SDA/en/02-policies-and-directives.md

 				<header class="major"> <a href="/activities/0204-clean-desk-policy.html" class="image-02 link-02">
 					<h3>Clean desk policy</h3> </a>
 				</header> <a href="/activities/0204-clean-desk-policy.html" class="image-02 link-02">
 				<p>In any kind of organization, it's natural to arrange large amounts of highly sensitive information.
 The idea behind this policy is to establish a set of strategies to ensure both the physical information and the integrity of the equipment.
-This policy is one of the most linked to daily basis tasks since it considers activities that must be carried out during the entire working day.</p> </a>
+This policy is one of the most linked daily basis tasks since it considers activities that must be carried out during the entire working day.</p> </a>
 			</div>
 		</div>
 	</section>